shellshore4/tf_3proxies_deploy/README.md

-# AWS EC2 Instance Provisioning with Terraform and Ansible
+# 3Proxy with Terraform and Ansible

 This project automates the provisioning and setup of AWS EC2 instances using Terraform and Ansible to create proxies with 3Proxy.